wvdm1217/wernervandermerwe/blog/posts/2023-10-14-devcontainer.md

 docker --version
 ```

-## Future enhancements
+## Future Enhancements

 What if we want more customizability in our dev container?
 We can do this through the use of a Dockerfile to create a custom Docker image.
-This allow the setup of more complex build and installation steps.
+This allows the setup of more complex build and installation steps.
 This is done by replacing the image configuration with a build configuration.
 ```json
 //"image": "mcr.microsoft.com/devcontainers/javascript-node",